aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/relativeverticalposition/_index.md

 ### Remarks

-The default value is Paragraph.Has effect only for top level floating shapes.
+The default value is Paragraph.

+Has effect only for top level floating shapes.

 ### Examples